sefirosweb/minecraftHawkEye/README.md

 This program / bot is based on <a href="https://github.com/PrismarineJS/mineflayer" target="_blank">mineflayer</a> repository

 Install:
-- Install Novde version 10+
+- Install nodejs >= 14 from nodejs.org
 - npm i minecrafthawkeye